dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ### 2.5 Defining the Message Storage

 Now that we've defined our message types, we need a place to store these messages.
-For this, we'll be creating a storage variable in our `index.ts` file:
+For this, we'll be creating a storage variable in our `index.ts` file below the definition of the message payload type:

 ```
 const messageStorage = new StableBTreeMap<string, Message>(0, 44, 1024);